heidi-holappa/tira-labra-2022/documentation/testing-documentation.md

 ### Performance comparison

 The Lempel-Ziv 77 required considerably more time resources for compression than Huffman coding due to iteratively searching for string matches.
-In compressin phase Huffman coding calculates the Huffman coded values based on frequencies and then the coded content itself is created in linear time.
+In compression phase Huffman coding calculates the Huffman coded values based on frequencies and then the coded content itself is created in linear time.

 ![Time required for compression-phase](images/compression-comparison.png)